-With many of us traveling to Martha's Vineyard, and some lucky ones who live there year-round, it's important to be aware of the tick species on the island and the best way to protect ourselves and our families so we can enjoy the beautiful beaches and explore the landscape.
-Based on the deer density of the island and weather conditions, the tick populations are active in high numbers almost every season.
+With many of us traveling to Martha's Vineyard this summer, and some lucky ones who live there year-round, it's important to be aware of the tick species on the island and best ways to protect our families so we can enjoy the beautiful beaches, and explore the beautiful New England landscape.
+Unfortunately, based on the deer density and weather conditions there, the tick populations are active in high numbers, and rates of diseases they carry are on the rise.

 Martha's Vineyard Board of Health reported that in 2011, 25% of people ages 5 to 18 have been treated for Tick-Borne illnesses (TBI) one or more times, and 54% reported a family member being treated for TBI.
-Tourists especially are at risk as many are not aware of the symptoms and do not seek medical treatment.
+Tourists especially are at risk, as many are not aware of the symptoms and don't seek medical treatment.

 1. Blacklegged Tick (a.k.a.
 Deer Tick)